 Yes, depending on how done, what email system was used, and whether the email was sent and deleted.
 If corporate email systems are set up correctly, many will backup messages each day and can be set not to allow a message to be deleted until it has been backed up.
 Any deleted message should be available for review within the time frame of the available backups.

-If the actual message cannot be recovered, the examiner can often find it in logs.
+If the actual message cannot be recovered, the email forensic expert can often find it in logs.
 Or a web page might be recovered showing dates, subjects, and to/from information for webmail.

 The competitor may assist with checking their email systems for a copy of the message, or may be served with a preservation letter followed by a request for production.

 Usually yes.
 Email messages contain header data that includes date and timestamp information not controlled by the email end user.
-If full header data is recovered, an examiner can cross-reference the available date and timestamps to ensure they are accurate.
+If full header data is recovered, an email expert can cross-reference the available date and timestamps to ensure they are accurate.

 Email is typically stored, sent, and received in chronological order.
-Examiners may check adjacent messages in the email file to discover if any messages appear out of place or in an odd order.
+Email forensic experts may check adjacent messages in the email file to discover if any messages appear out of place or in an odd order.
 For example, you wouldn’t expect to see a message purported to be from a year ago to show up in your inbox today.

 Large email ISPs like Google (Gmail) or Microsoft (Office 365) have robust logging and support to assist in forgery investigations.
 It may take a preservation letter and subpoena to obtain email and logs.
 Time is of the essence when dealing with opposing parties and ISPs.